mehmetc/EPUBChop/README.md

 This gem depends on [![epubinfo](http://github.com/chdorner/epubinfo)] I made some additions to the gem but they are still in a branch.
 Until they get accepted I'll be using the [![epubinfo_with_toc](https://github.com/mehmetc/epubinfo/tree/table_of_contents)] gem.

+### Changes
+* 0.1.0
+    - Warning!!!
+I monkey patch rubyzip until they release an update(it is already fixed in the main branch).
+Apparently the latest Rubyzip inserts a placeholder for 64bit addressing by default.
+This breaks file recognition for tools like FIDO.

 ## Contributing to EPUBChop
 * Fork the project.
 * Create a new branch to implement your bugfixes or features